kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 	- Switch machine B with machine A

 ### Interviewer: what if the trie gets too large for one machine?
-- We could have multiple QueryService based on splitting on character
+- We could have multiple QueryService based on splitting on character (Sharding)
 #### How is trie stored across multiple machines?
 - We use consistent hashing to decide which machine a particular string belongs 2
 - e.g 1: when "ad" comes, we calculate its hashing value, assuming it's 1, then we would go to Query Service 1 to either read/write/update in the Service 1 Tries for the "ad".
 At this time, even though other Query Service Tries also contains "ad" node, we won't store anything there
 - e.g 2: when "adi" comes, we calculate its hashing value, assuming it's 0,  then we would go to Query Service 0 to either read/write/update in the Service 0 Tries for the "adi".
 At this time, even though other Query Service Tries also contains "adi" node, we won't store anything there

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mzc2MzI2NDcsLTE2NTMxODgxMDcsMT
+eyJoaXN0b3J5IjpbLTMwMjYxMzgzMCwtMTY1MzE4ODEwNywxOT
-k5ODE2MzUwNCwyNjg4MTUxOTEsMTg3NzIyMDgwNywtMTMzMjU0
+k4MTYzNTA0LDI2ODgxNTE5MSwxODc3MjIwODA3LC0xMzMyNTQ5
-OTkxMCwtNzEzODg3OTEzLDIxMDg4ODcyMjgsODQ4MDg4MzIwXX
+OTEwLC03MTM4ODc5MTMsMjEwODg4NzIyOCw4NDgwODgzMjBdfQ
-0=
+==
 -->